This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 6. Power Off the Fan and Clean Blower Compartment

 After shutting off the fan, go to the blower compartment and open the furnace and the main return air conditioner boot.
-This compartment will have a major fraction of the dust, so sleeveless clothes as this is going to be nasty.
+This compartment will have a major fraction of the dust, so sleeveless clothes like this are going to be nasty.
 Use the vacuum cleaner to extract the dust particles and clean the fan too.

 Prevent Duct Leaks